2 registered (2 invisible),

 “Stop thinking about it, letting it haunt you,” the husband says to the detective.
 “You’ll have a thousand paths and no future.”

-After walking back from the museum and dropping Adam off, I impulsively buy a ticket for the musical Next to Normal.
+I impulsively buy a ticket for the musical Next to Normal.
 Before, whenever I thought ‘musical’ I thought ‘show tunes‘, but most of my favorite movies are like this: Requiem for a Dream, The Hours.
+Only the Kronos Quartet let me unlock the Goldfarbs.
+Only Phillip Glass's score let me know Clarissa Vaughan was Richard's wife.

 At one point in the play Dr. Madden says: “Sometimes patients get well enough to follow through on their suicidal impulses, but not well enough to fight them.”